Sarajevo – Siege City, Bosnia and Herzegovina

 Some buildings have been repaired, whilst some have filled but unpainted holes that appear as light grey patches on the walls.
 Others sit untouched since the time they were hit by indiscriminate fire from the surrounding hills and mountains.

 Walking the streets, you come across striking and poignant memorials to the victims of the siege: the ‘Sarajevo Roses’.
-In locations where artillary shells killed at least three people, the damage to the pavement has been filled with red resin.
+In locations where artillery shells killed at least three people, the damage to the pavement has been filled with red resin.

 Sarajevo siege city